Social Services, Counseling & Community job market report cover, Atlanta-Sandy Springs-Roswell, GA, 2026-05

 Methodology and Confidence

 Confidence: Overall confidence: High.
-Recent metro labor data and current-quarter local hiring proxies point in the same general direction.
+Recent local government data, current local opening signals, and statewide occupation trends point in the same general direction.

 Limitations